Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/9-documentation–source-code.md

   - Other areas of class, method and variable documentation

 ### Documentation commands {#page-documentation-source-code-base-guidelines-commands}
 Doxygen supports various commands that can be used in source code documentation.
-See [Documenting with Doxygen](#page-documentation-doxygen) for more information on these.
+See [[Documenting with Doxygen]](#page-documentation-doxygen-commands) for more information on these.

 Always use these XML Commands when documenting files, classes, methods and variables:
 - `<summary>`